 A Healthy and Nutritious Strawberry Banana Smoothie

-Berries have numerous health benefits, and this recipe has 10 ounces of berries total!
-It has 3 grams of total fat, 175 calories, the total carbohydrate count is 35 grams.
+Berries have numerous health benefits.
+This recipe has 10 ounces of berries!
+It has 3 grams of total fat, 175 calories, and the total carbohydrate count is 35 grams.

-- Rich in antioxidants: Berries are rich in antioxidants such as anthocyanins, ellagic acid, and resveratrol.
+- Rich in antioxidants: Berries are rich in anthocyanins,Β ellagic acid, andΒ resveratrol.
 These antioxidants may protect your cells from damage from free radicals.

 - Good Source of Fiber: Strawberries have 2 grams of fiber, and blackberries have nearly 6 grams of fiber per 3.5 ounce serving.
 The total amount of fiber in this recipe is 12 grams.
 Fiber helps with digestion and helps you feel fuller longer!